minhhh/unity-tips/unity-utilities.md

 # UNITY UTILITIES

-This repo contains some common utilities and helpers for Unity.
+This guide contains some common utilities and helpers for Unity.
 It will also list best Unity plugins, both free and commercial, for various tasks in Unity.

 ## General tips
 * [Unity-GUITips](https://github.com/kimsama/Unity-GUITips)